backdrop-contrib/slick/README.txt

-  within a single Slick using Field collection, or Views. o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs via optional sub-modules to build carousels with lightboxes or multimedia. o Cacheability + lazyload = light + fast.
+  within a single Slick using Field collection, or Views. o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs via optional sub-modules to build carousels with multimedia lightboxes or inline multimedia. o Cacheability + lazyload = light + fast.